akilmarshall/procedural-image-generation/README.md

 # tiled-image-tool

-This is the tiled-image-tool (tit) for computing statistics from tiled images and using it to generate related images.
+This is the tiled-image-tool (tit) for computing statistics from tiled images and using it for procedural image generation.

 ## Tiled Image Data